 Must do Sydney day tours:

-Most of this can be ticked off on your Oz Intro welcome week.
+Most of this can be ticked off on your Oz Intro welcome week in Sydney.

 The whole East Coast

 A backpacker institution and a must-do on your year in Australia.
-Travel Sydney to Cairns on this fully guided, 16-day inclusive tour.
+Travel Sydney to Cairns.
 Activities include visiting stunning Fraser Island, sailing the Whitsunday Islands, chilling in Byron Bay plus a hop over to magnificent Magnetic Island.

 Everyone’s Australia bucket list includes watching sunset and sunrise at Uluru!
 It’s a must-do!!

-Over 250,000 visitors come to the National park every year, so you can see its a must-visit destination.
+Over 250,000 visitors come to the National park every year, so you can see it’s a must-visit destination.
 This giant rock formation has both geographical and cultural significance in Australia.
-Uluru is 860 metres above sea level and 348 metres above ground, pretty tall.
+Uluru is 860 meters above sea level and 348 meters above ground, pretty tall.
 We do not recommend climbing Uluru, due to cultural reasons.
-Most travellers to Australia will fly into Alice Springs or Ayres rock instead of travel overland to the red centre.
+Most travelers to Australia will fly into Alice Springs or Ayres rock instead of traveling overland to the red center.
 That’s because of our great distances in this county, everything is very spread out.
 You can travel overland from Darwin or Adelaide, but it’s not possible to do a day trip from Sydney to Uluru unfortunately.